Medicaid and Personal Injury Settlements: Is There a Connection?

 However, when faced with a personal injury, there are more challenges to consider than medical bills.
 Lost wages, pain and suffering, and the impact the accident can have on your life and loved ones, including dependents, must also be considered.

+Unfortunately, the Supreme Court has sided with Medicaid in the past, allowing Medicaid to recoup settlement funds intended for future medical care to cover the cost of care it has already provided for an accident victim.
 For victims of personal injuries, this means that not only can their Medicaid care be rescinded after receiving a settlement, but the settlement itself is at risk of being intercepted by Medicaid for past and future care costs.

 What are Countable Assets?